abiosoft/autoplank/README.md

 # autoplank

-Automatically move plank to the active monitor.
+Use plank on multi-monitor setup without creating multiple docks.
+Simply move the mouse to the bottom of any monitor and plank moves there.

 ## Usage